mengesb/terraform-website/content/source/docs/cloud/workspaces/vcs.html.md

 -> **Note:** Depending on the current status, this control can appear as a "Connect to version control" button or a "Change VCS connection" link.

-Connecting or disconnecting a VCS repository occurs on a separate page, split into three screens:
+Clicking this control will navigate to a separate page, which will walk you through the process of connecting or disconnecting a repository.
+This page is split into three screens.

 1. On the first screen, choose your VCS provider (or choose "No VCS connection" to disconnect the workspace from version control).

-    -> **Note:** If you haven't added a VCS provider for your organization yet, choosing one here will prompt you to configure it.
+    If you haven't added a VCS provider for your organization yet, choosing one here will prompt you to configure it.
 See [Connecting VCS Providers](../vcs/index.html) for more information.
 Only organization owners can configure VCS providers.

 1. On the second screen, choose a repository from the filterable list.
 This screen is skipped if you chose "No VCS connection".

     Some VCS providers limit the list's size.
 If a repository isn't listed, you can still choose it by name; scroll to the bottom of the list and enter its ID in the text field.

-    -> **Note:** For some VCS providers, this list includes a drop-down menu for changing which account's repositories are shown.
+    For some VCS providers, this list includes a drop-down menu for changing which account's repositories are shown.
 Other providers combine all available accounts into a single list.

 1. On the third screen, confirm or cancel your choice.
 Confirmed changes will be saved immediately, and you will be returned to the "Version Control" settings page.